RAF Airman Tests (AST) – Questions & Answers

 - There are many different career opportunities available and each one requires a different level of skill.

 Some careers in the RAF will require you to score higher marks than others.
 For example, if you want to become an Aircraft Technician then you will need to gain very high scores, especially during the more technical elements of the test such as electrical comprehension.
-The pass mark for the RAF Airman Test is only known by the RAF and during your preparation you should focus on improving your scores by carrying out lots of practise questions.
+The pass mark for the RAF Airman Test is only known by the RAF and during your preparation you should focus on improving your scores by carrying out lots of practice questions.

 Sample RAF Airman Test Questions